Thermal Imaging Camera: Lending Scheme through all Somerset Libraries

 Reducing Heat Loss and Energy Consumption

-Once you have identified areas of heat-loss within your property, there are several ways that could help you reduce energy consumption and heat loss.
+Once you have identified areas of heat-loss within your property (the white and lighter yellow areas shown in the images), there are several ways that could help you reduce energy consumption and heat loss.
 These include:

-Improving the insulation of the property, especially roof or wall insulation;
+Improving the insulation of the property, especially roof and wall insulation;

 Reducing air leakage, for example around doors, windows, or letter-boxes; and